rblalock/handbook/Employment-Policies/working-remotely.md

 We treat working remotely as a privilege that comes with both benefits and costs.

-The benefits are primarily ones of flexibility: as individuals, we are able to work when we want to and where we want to.
+The benefits are primarily ones of flexibility: As individuals, we are able to work when we want to and where we want to.
 This lets us do our best work and contribute to our team in a custom-crafted framework that lets us lead more fulfilling lives.
 The costs are primarily ones of communication: being out of the office means more base-line work and incidental complexity for all employees.
 More is required of both the remote employee and the employees in the office to keep in sync, collaborate, and own the work we do in a visible way.

 When we work remotely, it's our responsibility to accept the benefits graciously, and go above and beyond to not let the costs affect our work or the work of our teammates.
 A remote workday: